opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.rst

        System.out.println("Hello, OpenCV");

        // Load the native library.
-       System.loadLibrary("opencv_java");
+       System.loadLibrary("opencv_java244");
        new DetectFaceDemo().run();
      }
    }

-Note the call to "System.loadLibrary("opencv_java")".
+Note the call to ``System.loadLibrary("opencv_java244")``.
 This command must be executed exactly once per Java process prior to using any native OpenCV methods.
-If you don't call it, you will get UnsatisfiedLink errors.
+If you don't call it, you will get ``UnsatisfiedLink errors``.
 You will also get errors if you try to load OpenCV when it has already been loaded.

-Now run the face detection app using "sbt run":
+Now run the face detection app using ``sbt run``:

         .. code-block:: bash